Prioritizing and Ranking Issues

 Terms that appear with an asterisk (*) are configurable and may differ from your Ninety.
 Explore our glossary of terms.

-Issues* are the heart of our team meetings.
+Issues* are the heart of our Weekly Team Meetings*.
 We join together to Raise, Discuss, and Resolve (RDR)* the Issues* most pertinent to our responsibilities for the week, quarter, or year.

 Three Methods of Prioritization

-We have three primary ways to prioritize a list of Issues* for a Weekly, Quarterly, or Annual Meeting*.
+We have three primary ways to prioritize Issues* for a Weekly, Quarterly, or Annual Meeting*.

 Incorporating one or more of these strategies helps keep our meetings focused on simplifying the work that needs to be done.